 10 Things to do in Tulum, Mexico.

 Last month, we spent a few weeks exploring Mexico's Yucatan Peninsula with Brand Tango.
 From Tulum to Cancun to Valladolid, the Yucatan Peninsula has so much to explore.
 We loved everywhere we visited in the area, but we absolutely fell in love with Tulum.
 Tulum is right on the coast and has all the laid-back beach vibes that are perfect for a relaxing getaway.
 There are magical underground cenotes, ancient ruins, crystal clear blue waters, and mouthwatering tacos that are to. die. for, so basically Tulum is heavenly and absolutely worth visiting and experiencing for yourself.
-Here are 20 photos to inspire you to visit Tulum:
+Here are 10 things to do on your trip to Tulum:

 We loved Tulum so much that we are already planning to go back.
 There is so much to see and explore and we barely scratched the surface, but we wanted to share a few of our favorite things that we did while we were there.